- Ocean Fishing

 Bluefin Tuna and Tuna Fillet-at-Sea Regulation Changes

-Effective July 30, 2015, the following regulation changes are in effect for bluefin tuna (Thunnus orientalis):
+Effective July 30, 2015, the following regulation changes are in effect for for all tuna species (yellowfin, bluefin, albacore, bigeye, skipjack, etc.):

 Subsection 27.65(b)(11) - FILLETING OF FISH ON VESSELS.